Table of contents

 What are arbitrators?
 Why do you need them?

-Arbitrators are the last step of conflict resolution on Haveno, coming after traders attempt to settle disputes by themselves using the chat embedded in the platform, and we inherit them from Bisq.
-They have a crucial role in the trade process, because they hold one of the three keys during a trade.
+Arbitrators are the last step of conflict resolution on Haveno, coming after traders attempt to settle disputes by themselves using the chat embedded in the platform.

 What are the fees for trading on Haveno?

-Haveno traders will pay two fees.
-The fee for transacting on the Monero network (a fraction of a cent) and the Haveno fee.
+By default, Haveno traders pay two fees.
+The fee for transacting on the Monero network (a fraction of a cent) and a small trading fee.

 Is Haveno ready?
 Can we test it?